Japanese Loanwords 🤩 41 You Should Learn Straight Away

 Another good tip here is to look out for the script used.
 Remember, Japanese has three alphabets in total:

-Although this might appear confusing and complex each serves a different purpose and this instance it helps us.
+Although this might appear confusing and complex each serves a different purpose and in this instance it helps us.

 Katakana is a script/alphabet solely focused on words outside of traditional Japanese – loanwords essentially.